dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/views/using-the-tagbuilder-class-to-build-html-helpers-cs.md

 uid: mvc/overview/older-versions-1/views/using-the-tagbuilder-class-to-build-html-helpers-cs
 title: "Using the TagBuilder Class to Build HTML Helpers (C#) | Microsoft Docs"
 author: StephenWalther
 description: "Stephen Walther introduces you to a useful utility class in the ASP.NET MVC framework named the TagBuilder class.
-You can use the TagBuilder class to easily..." ms.author: riande ms.date: 03/02/2009 ms.assetid: 3975a52f-bd15-4edd-8f3d-1df93672515b
+You can use the TagBuilder class to easily...
+(C#)" ms.author: riande ms.date: 03/02/2009 ms.assetid: 3975a52f-bd15-4edd-8f3d-1df93672515b